Current Exhibit Slavery and Freedom in Northampton,

 1654 to 1783

-For at least 129 years, slavery was part of the fabric of everyday life in Northampton.
-At least 50 enslaved individuals lived here from the town’s English settlement in 1654 until 1783 when slavery was abolished in Massachusetts.
+For at least 129 years, slavery was part of everyday life in Northampton.
+More than 50 enslaved individuals lived here from the town’s English settlement in 1654 until 1783 when slavery was abolished in Massachusetts.

 This exhibit features life-sized silhouettes of men, women, and children who were enslaved.
-On each silhouette are details about individual lives based upon information gleaned from historic documents.
-Their histories reveal aspects of enslavement and examples of freedom, and resistance to oppression.
+On each silhouette are details about individual lives based on information gleaned from historic documents.
+Their histories reveal aspects of enslavement, examples of freedom, and resistance to oppression.
+Learn more about the history of slavery in Northampton.

 EVENTS